rktjmp/lush.nvim/BUILD.md

   -- now we will convert that colorscheme to a list of viml highlight commands viml,

+  -- we can pass the viml through a vim compatible transform if we want.
+  -- note: this strips blending
+  -- vim_compatible,

   -- the viml commands alone are generally not enough for a colorscheme, we -- will need to append a few housekeeping lines first.